-I saw this in the news over the previous weekend:
+I saw this in the news sometime back now (well over a year ago):

 “The Archbishop of Canterbury is backing secret plans to create a "parallel" Church for American conservatives to avert fresh splits over homosexuality.”
 (From www. telegraph.co.uk)

 If you are familiar with the ongoing battle in the Anglican Communion then no explanation is necessary.
 It is the old battle between folks who are conservative and those who are liberal.
 The bottom line is: The conservatives have had enough and want out.
 Those tolerant Liberals, on the other hand will not tolerate them leaving and a battle royal has ensured.
 The battle is threatening to destroy the worldwide Anglican Communion.
 The Episcopal Church USA is the American branch of the Anglican Church.

 This battle has been coming for some time.
 I witnessed it from the pews.

 I must hasten to add that I am not a member of the Episcopal Church.
 I am a Lutheran who attended the local Episcopal Church, as we had no Lutheran Church in our town.
 It may be well to note here that other mainline churches in America, mine included, churches may well be facing the same problems as ECUSA very soon now.